 In a nutshell, these methods differ only in the timing of when transactions, including sales and purchases, are credited or debited to your accounts.
 Here's how each works:

-The cash method.
 The cash method is the more commonly used method of accounting in small business.
 Under the cash method, income is not counted until cash (or a check) is actually received, and expenses are not counted until they are actually paid.

-The accrual method.
 Under the accrual method, transactions are counted when the order is made, the item is delivered, or the services occur, regardless of when the money for them (receivables) is actually received or paid.
 In other words, income is counted when the sale occurs, and expenses are counted when you receive the goods or services.
 You don't have to wait until you see the money, or actually pay money out of your checking account, to record a transaction.

 With the accrual method, sometimes it's not easy to know when the sale or purchase has occurred.
 The key date is the job completion date.